nicebread/FOMO-Psy/README.md

 ```
 quarto render
 quarto publish gh-pages

+# With this option, it does not wait until the browser opens.
+quarto publish gh-pages --no-browser
 ```

 To make this website/repository reusable for multiple runs of the course, I define some the course-specific content (e.g. specific links) as parameters in the `_variables.yml` file.
 This way, I can easily change the content for the next iteration of the course.